onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

 #### UserException

-for example if input data from admin (we get it from `context.command` or in script call `context.engine.recive()`) not valid... we can `raise` as `UserException` like: `raise UserException("the reason")`
+If input data from user (PyBotNet gets it from `context.command` or in script call `context.engine.recive()`) was not valid, PyBotNet will raise an `UserException` say: `raise UserException("the reason")`

-we can use `simple_serializer` to validate user input data, this function check len, type of data and if is ok return a list of converted command by new types..
+PyBotNet `simple_serializer` to validate user input data, this function checks len, type of the data and if is ok return a list of converted command by new types..

 ```py title="main.py"